Verizon to launch 5G internet for businesses in 21 U.S. cities

 Edge computing uses augmented reality and machine learning to analyse bulk data in the place in which it was gathered - be that on a factory floor or oil rig or in an office - but requires the fast data transfers made possible by 5G.

-In its bid to target business customers, Verizon has also struck here deals with Microsoft and Nokia to help clients automate factory floors, lower costs and speed up data traffic through private 5G networks.
-(Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Editing by Kirsten Donovan)
+In its bid to target business customers, Verizon has also struck deals with Microsoft (MSFT.O) and Nokia (NOKIA.HE) to help clients automate factory floors, lower costs and speed up data traffic through private 5G networks.

 Our Standards: The Thomson Reuters Trust Principles.